kizza7984/bvf_encode/README.md

 # bvf_encode

-Takes a directory of input images and outputs a video in a custom format.
+Takes a directory of input images and outputs a video in a custom 1-bit colour format.

 ## Motivation

-To create a simple, easy-to-decode video format for displaying on limited hardware such as a graphing calculator.
+To create a simple, easy-to-decode video format for displaying on constrained hardware such as a graphing calculator.

 ## Output Format